 Stephanie is a partner with Uncork Capital, making investments in seed stage companies that empower individuals, families, businesses, and communities.
 She seeks passionate communities builders and businesses with natural network effects.

-Since 2011, Stephanie has led over 25 investments at Uncork in Consumer, Marketplaces, SaaS, EdTech, Health, and Hardware, including Poshmark, ClassDojo, Clever, Panorama Education, Survata, Thanx, Lantern, Phil, Fatherly, Pared, Wonderschool, and Carrot.
+Since 2011, Stephanie has led over 25 investments at Uncork in Consumer, Marketplaces, SaaS, EdTech, Health, and Hardware, including Poshmark, ClassDojo, Clever, Fatherly, Merlin, Panorama Education, Pared, Phil, Survata, Thanx, Wonderschool, and Carrot.
 She previously served on the boards of Chariot (acquired by Ford), Niche (acquired by Twitter), and Spoon University (acquired by Scripps Networks Interactive).

 Stephanie is most excited about the power of technology to positively transform how we live, work, learn, and play.
-ClassDojo’s communication app helps children build social-emotional skills and creates thriving communities amongst teachers and parents.
-Lantern’s unique online therapy approach reduces costs and expands access to mental health services for individuals: directly and through employers and health systems.
+ClassDojo’s communication app helps students build social-emotional skills and creates thriving communities amongst teachers and parents.
+Wonderschool’s platform helps experienced educators and childcare providers run local schools that give children access to a home away from home.
 Chariot’s network of shuttles is reinventing mass transit for commuters, companies, and cities.

 Prior to joining Uncork Capital, Stephanie spent a decade working in New York City in roles that spanned technology, marketing, and startups.
 Her experiences varying from launching one of New York’s first accelerator programs at early-stage venture fund NYC Seed, to business development and marketing initiatives at wine ecommerce Lot18, to prior work with Accenture, Estee Lauder, and a startup building enterprise sales and marketing applications for customers including SAP and Diageo, have provided a wide array of industry knowledge and relationships that are put to work for Uncork’s portfolio.